How Big Do Shih Tzus Get? Size & Growth Guide

 When They Stop Growing

 A consistent daily schedule reduces stress hormones measurably — animals that know what to expect spend less energy on vigilance and more on rest and recovery.
-Include scheduled feeding times, exercise sessions, grooming, and quiet rest periods.
+Set up regular times for meals, activity, grooming, and rest.
 Even low-energy breeds thrive with predictable schedules.

 Veterinary Care Schedule for Shih Tzus

-| Puppy (0-1 year) | Every 3-4 weeks until 16 weeks, then at 6 and 12 months | Vaccinations, deworming, spay/neuter (consult AVMA guidelines on optimal timing) consultation |
+Puppy (0-1 year)Every 3-4 weeks until 16 weeks, then at 6 and 12 monthsVaccinations, deworming, spay/neuter (consult AVMA guidelines on optimal timing) consultation

-| Adult (1-7 years) | Annually | Physical exam, dental check, heartworm test, vaccination boosters |
+Adult (1-7 years)AnnuallyPhysical exam, dental check, heartworm test, vaccination boosters

-| Senior (7+ years) | Every 6 months | Blood work, urinalysis, Brachycephalic Syndrome screening, Dental Disease screening, Eye Problems screening |
+Senior (7+ years)Every 6 monthsBlood work, urinalysis, Brachycephalic Syndrome screening, Dental Disease screening, Eye Problems screening

 Shih Tzus should receive breed-specific screening for brachycephalic syndrome starting at 3-5 years of age or earlier if symptoms appear.
-Early detection significantly improves treatment outcomes and quality of life.
+The earlier you know, the more you can do about it.

 Cost of Shih Tzu Ownership

 Ownership costs vary by region, health status, and lifestyle.
-These ranges reflect national averages for Shih Tzu ownership:
+These ranges reflect national averages for Shih Tzu ownership.

 More Shih Tzu Guides

-Find more specific guidance for Shih Tzu health and care:
+Find more specific guidance for Shih Tzu health and care.

 Questions Owners Ask